Files / United States

 5. Report Generation Time and Cycle Description

-6. Name Format Standardization Example
+6. Name Format Standardization Examples

 Document Introduction

-The report provides a clear operational definition for "Special Government Employee": all individuals included in this list must have a Pay Plan falling into one of the ED, EF, or EH categories.
-This classification criterion is a key basis within the U.S. federal government's personnel management system for identifying specific appointment types, typically applicable to experts, scholars, or consultants serving the government in a temporary, intermittent, or advisory capacity.
-The report itself does not further elaborate on the specific policy meanings or appointment duration details of these pay plan codes, but as a screening standard, they define the scope of inclusion for this list.
+The report provides a clear operational definition for Special Government Employees: all individuals included in this list must have a Pay Plan classified as ED, EF, or EH.
+This classification criterion is a key basis within the U.S. federal government personnel management system for identifying specific appointment types, typically applicable to experts, scholars, or consultants serving the government in a temporary, intermittent, or advisory capacity.
+The report itself does not further elaborate on the specific policy implications or appointment duration details of these pay plan codes, but as a screening standard, they define the scope of inclusion for this list.

-The main body of the report is a detailed personnel directory, strictly arranged in alphabetical order by employee last name, starting from "ABEL, TROY D." and ending with "ZUNIGA TERAN, ADRIANA A.", spanning 13 pages and containing hundreds of individuals.
-The name format in the list is highly standardized, using the compressed "Last Name, First Name Middle Initial" format (Name Compressed), for example, "ACHESON, CAROLYN M.".
-Some entries include the annotation "NMN", which typically stands for "No Middle Name".
-The directory provides only the core identity of the employee's name and does not include further information such as specific position, department, work location, or professional field.
+The main body of the report is a detailed personnel directory, strictly arranged in alphabetical order by employee surname, starting from ABEL, TROY D. and ending with ZUNIGA TERAN, ADRIANA A., spanning 13 pages and containing hundreds of individuals.
+The name format within the list is highly standardized, using a compressed format of Surname, First Name Middle Initial (Name Compressed), such as ACHESON, CAROLYN M. Some entries include the annotation NMN, which typically stands for No Middle Name.
+The directory provides only the core identifier of employee names and does not include further information such as specific positions, affiliated departments, work locations, or professional fields.